The Irish Bostetter is a hybrid breed that brings together the Irish Setter and the Boston Terrier.

 That being said, there are certain physical traits of the Irish Bostetter that are certainly far more common.

-Its head is actually quite square and the muzzle is short with this mainly coming from the Boston Terrier.
+Its head is quite square and the muzzle is short with this mainly coming from the Boston Terrier.
 Their tail is also tapered in style.

 How Big is a Full-Grown Irish Bostetter?